How to Write a Short Bio for Work: 9 Tips

 My accomplishments include optimizing website performance resulting in 15% increase in sales and creating dynamic sites that give businesses a competitive advantage.
 Currently, I am looking for a Team Leader role to leverage my leadership skills, business acumen and drive teams in development of cutting-edge web solutions.

 Note that this example is written from first person as recommended for LinkedIn bios.
 The candidate also shares their position, company names and explain what their current responsibilities are.
 This summary also presents their strengths and accomplishments as well as explain what kind of the position they are looking for.
+In addition, you might be curious about which employee qualities are the best.

 Get an expert resume review for free